James Farquhar (MP)

-James Farquhar (1 August 1764 – September 1833) was a Scottish politician in the 19th-century.
+James Farquhar (1 August 1764 – September 1833) was a Scottish politician in the 19th century.

 Political career

-In a 1802 by-election, he replaced Alexander Allardyce in Aberdeen Burghs in the first United Kingdom Parliament as an Independent.
+In an 1802 by-election, he replaced Alexander Allardyce in Aberdeen Burghs in the first United Kingdom Parliament as an Independent.
 He was a supporter of the Liverpool ministry.

 He lost his seat in the 1806 general election, but regained it at the 1807 general election.
 He was re-elected in 1812.
-He lost his seat in the 1818 general election to Radical candidate Joseph Hume.
+He again lost his seat in the 1818 general election to Radical candidate Joseph Hume.

 In 1824, he became Tory MP for Portarlington in Ireland where he sat until 1830.